In the Wake of the Supreme Court and HHS Announcements, Trans People Are Not Alone

 If you’re hurting, we’re with you.

-If you’re frustrated, and fed up, and flat-out furious, we’re with you.
+We’re with you if you’re frustrated, fed up, and flat-out furious.

-Our Microgrants program is providing guidance and grants to trans people for legal name changes, updated IDs, and specialized support needed by incarcerated or undocumented trans people.
-If you are in need of our Microgrants services, please sign up to receive an email when our application reopens.
+Our Microgrants program provides guidance and grants to trans people for legal name changes, updated IDs, and specialized support needed by incarcerated or undocumented trans people.
+If you require our Microgrants services, please sign up to receive an email when our application reopens.

 We’re here with you, and we’re not the only ones.

-Our community and our allies are rallying across the continent and around the world to make sure we get through moments like these.
-Legal advocacy organizations are readying support for the Supreme Court fight and lawsuits for the fight to keep our healthcare rights.
+Our community and our allies are rallying across the continent and worldwide to ensure we get through moments like these.
+Legal advocacy organizations are readying support for the Supreme Court fight and lawsuits in the fight to keep our healthcare rights.
 This is not the end.
 Hope is a commitment, and we’re making that commitment together.

 If you appreciate our services and you want to see them continue to grow, please consider donating to support Trans Lifeline.
-The vast majority of our funding comes from small community donations, and your support means the world to us and to those who rely on us.
+Most of our funding comes from small community donations, and your support means the world to us and those who rely on us.

 With you now and always,